Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Zombienet_slides.md

 ---

-## acknowledgement & contributions
+## Acknowledgement & Contributions

 <span class="colored"><b>Zombienet</b></span> take inspiration and some patterns from <span class="colored-light-green">polkadot-launch</span> and <span class="colored-light-green">SimNet</span>.

 We encourage everyone to test it, provide feedback, ask question and contribute.

 ---